gost-dom/browser/docs/Features.md

 The browser supports plain JavaScript, either as content in a `<script>` element, or `<script src="">`.

-- `async` or `defer` attributes are ignored, and the script is executed when mounted in the DOM.
+- `async` is ignored. `defer` will delay script execution until the DOM has parsed.
-- ESM is not supported, [#64](https://github.com/gost-dom/browser/issues/64).
+- `<script type="module">` imports an ES module.
+Import maps are not supported, so any `import` statement in the script must be a valid href.
 - WASM is not supported.

 ### Script runtime